Virtual-Coffee/VC-Community-Docs/lightning-talks/2024/mc-script.md

 Thanks, James!
 I'm gonna go ahead and throw my mouse away now.
 Don't need it anymore!

-Wow, six talks in and they've all been so full of interesting concepts and useful information!
+Wow, five talks in and they've all been so full of interesting concepts and useful information!

 **BEKAH:**